Free: Healthy Freezer Meals Recipe EbookGet It Now

 How To Grill Lamb Chops

-This section shows how to cook lamb chops on the grill, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to cook lamb chops on the grill, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Marinate.
 Mix all lab chop grill marinade ingredients together in a large bowl: olive oil, lemon juice, crushed garlic, fresh herbs, salt, and pepper.
 Add lamb chops and turn to coat, then cover.